Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-tab-bar-circle-middle-button.md

   - ionic
 ---

-Today I'll be showing you how to make a circle middle button inside a tab bar.
+Today I'll show you how to make a circle middle button inside a tab bar.

-It's a way to make a button stand out more from the tab bar, and it can be your center of attention inside your app.
+It's a way to make a button stand out more from the tab bar and can be your center of attention inside your app.

 ![Ionic tab bar circle middle button](https://cdn.hashnode.com/res/hashnode/image/upload/v1621167888069/uE8pRg5vI.png)